Almodôvar is a tranquil municipality located in the Baixo Alentejo subregion

 |

-Chapel of Saint Peter of the Heads The Chapel of Saint Peter
+Hermitage of Saint Peter of the Heads The Hermitage of Saint

-of the Heads (Ermida de São Pedro das Cabeças) is a small rural
+Peter of the Heads (Ermida de São Pedro das Cabeças) is a small

 -